 The sun was setting, and the last rays were dragging sulkily out of the alleyway where she was hiding.
 They glimmered, frosting over a snow-covered piece of metal in the centre of the alleyway.
 There, was a sewer entrance.
 A manhole.
 An escape.

 Judith lunged forward and yanked hard on the metal covering, forcing it free with strength she didn't know she had.
-She barreled down without thinking and felt her foot slip on the wet metal of the ladder too late to stop herself toppling backwards.
-She managed to restrict her surprise to a muffled yip as she slid down a few rungs.
-She finally caught a grip on ladder and held on, feeling her wrist groan and pull and the sudden jolted weight being forced on it.
+She barrelled down without thinking and felt her foot slip on the wet metal of the ladder too late to stop herself toppling backwards.
+She managed to restrict her surprise to a muffled yip as she slid down a few rungs, catching a grip on ladder made her wrist groan and pull and the sudden jolted weight being forced on it.

-She bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.
+Judith bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.

 "Check the buildings!
 We weren't that far behind!"
-A chorus of agreement followed the deep cry from above her.
+A chorus of agreement followed the deep voice from above her.
 Judith waited, unable to move a muscle as a foot landed heavily on the metal casing of the manhole.
 For a moment there was no movement above her and she whimpered, shivering.
 If they found her, if they opened the manhole...

 The foot moved, and the manhole clicked back into place with a gentle 'thud'.

 "She's not here!"
 Her heart in her throat, Judith forced herself to look up.
 Her eyes began to adjust to the darkness, helped by the light coming through the rim of the manhole.
 The foot replaced itself on the manhole and Judith's eyes snapped down to the wall in front of her.